FredAmouzgar/comp8220_ML_2021S1/W06_Codes/README.md

 Clone the repository (or download it): CMD> git clone https://github.com/puzzler10/multi_armed_bandit.git Open the index.html file.
 Play with controls and see how it affects finding the optimal lever and the average cumulative reward.

+# How to run Jupyter notebooks

+We highly recommend using [Google Colab](http://colab.research.google.com).
+All notebooks are self-sufficient, and will install/download all the necessary components.